The Woggle-Bug (musical): Reception

 Burns Mantle described the play as "entertainment pap for the little ones," and "smothered in a simplicity in which the child mind will revel, and before which the adult mind will nod."
 Like many critics, he found Mabel Hite to be the standout performance, calling her a "miniature Marie Dressler."
 He found the screen projection of the rain of cats and dogs to look like corpses and lambasted the moment of toy balloons shot through a cannon.
 Illustrating his article with a head shot of Mace, he found him "as a comedian, hopelessly buried."
 He described Hal Godfrey as "a very fair imitator of Stone's scarecrow."
 He liked Blanche Deyo, describing her as "inspiringly graceful."
 He gave a sentence of light praise each to Helen Allyn, Sidney Deane, Sidney Bracey, Beatrice McKenzie, and Eddie Cunningham.
 His ultimate conclusion: "The Woggle-Bug, taken all in all, represents an earnest effort to provide an extravaganza free from objectionable feature.
 The music is an attractive virtue, and reawakens the hope that some day Composer Chapin will have a really good book to work with."

 Legacy

 James Patrick Doyle included a suite of music from the show on his 1999 CD, Before the Rainbow: The Original Music of Oz.

-The 2009 film, Jekyll & Canada, written and directed by someone credited only as X, includes the song, "The Hobgoblins" on its soundtrack.